 Miami International Airport (MIA) and Fort Lauderdale International Airport (FLL)

-Your adventure begins at Miami International Airport (MIA), which has risen up the ranks of the United States’ most-busy airports.
-While it is positioned at 10th in the world for total passengers, it is second in the U.S. for international traffic.
+Your adventure begins at Miami International Airport (MIA), which has risen up the ranks of the United States’ most busy airports.
+While it is positioned at 3rd in the world for total number of passengers, it is second in the U.S. for international traffic.

 Welcome to Miami!